Admissions Requirements and Procedures

 - An official high school transcript

-- Official SAT or ACT scores sent directly through collegeboard.com or ACT.org.
+- Official SAT or ACT scores sent directly through collegeboard.org or ACT.org.
+SJC Long Island's SAT code for the College Board is 2841.
+The code to have ACT scores sent is 2923.
 Many high schools will not release test scores to colleges but we can accept them as official if coming directly from the guidance office.
 If a student submits multiple test scores, the highest score will be used when making an admissions decision and also for scholarship consideration.

 - Two letters of recommendation, preferably one from a teacher and one from the high school counselor